 Make a list and stick to it.
 Making a list allows you to plan what you want for the coming week without forgetting anything.
 It also will help you avoid buying a lot of junk food and other things you don’t need.

 Sure, it is convenient to have pre-sliced pineapples or pre-made meals.
-It’s actually cheaper to get the item whole and cut it or make it yourself.
-In some cases, fresh may be more expensive.
+In many cases, it’s actually cheaper to get the item whole and cut it or prepare it yourself.
+Fresh food may be more expensive.
 Pick the best deal and run with it to save yourself a couple of dollars at the grocery store.

 Take advantage of this organization.
 Cardinal Kitchen is a student-run food pantry that both students and faculty can use.
 Students can receive free food and toiletries.
-Go to the Multicultural Center the last three Tuesday’s of every month and keep an eye on your Ball State email or the Ball State website for more information.
-Operations at Cardinal Kitchen might be affected by COVID-19 restrictions.
+Go to the Office of Student Life on the first floor of the L.A.
+Pittenger Student Center any Tuesday.
+While hours have been 5–8 p.m. in the past, Cardinal Kitchen updates its hours every semester, so keep an eye on your BSU emails for opening hours and location.
+Emergency openings can also be coordinated by emailing firstname.lastname@example.org.